-All District elementary students in each grade will receive physical education for at least 90 minutes per week throughout the school year.
-All District secondary students (middle and high school) are required to take the equivalent of one academic year of physical education.
+All District elementary students in each grade will receive physical education for at least 120 minutes per week throughout the school year.
+All District secondary students (middle and high school) are required to take the equivalent of one academic year of physical education per NYS guidelines.

-The District physical education program will promote student physical fitness through individualized fitness and activity assessments (via the Presidential Youth Fitness Program or other appropriate assessment tool) and will use criterion-based reporting for each student.
+The District physical education program will promote student physical fitness through individualized fitness and activity assessments via the curriculum and will use criterion-based reporting for each student.
 In addition:

-- Students will be moderately to vigorously active for at least 50% of class time during most or all physical education class sessions. - All physical education teachers in District will be required to participate in at least once a year professional development in education . - All physical education classes in District are taught by licensed teachers who are certified or endorsed to teach physical education . - Waivers, exemptions, or substitutions for physical education classes are not granted. - Adaptive physical education is offered to special needs students that is related to the student's individualized education plan (IEP).
+- Students will be moderately to vigorously active for at least 50% of class time during most or all physical education class sessions; - All physical education teachers in District will be required to participate in at least once a year professional development in education; - All physical education classes in District are taught by licensed teachers who are certified or endorsed to teach physical education; - Waivers, exemptions, or substitutions for physical education classes are not granted; - Adaptive physical education is offered to special needs students that is related to the student's individualized education plan (IEP).